knewplay/book-programming-essential/programming-fundamentals/chapter7.md

 ## Arithmetic Operations in Programming

-## Example 1: Celsius to Farenheit Converter
+## Example 1: Celsius to Fahrenheit Converter

 ## Example 2: Even or Odd